-The Digestive System consists of both basic and clinical science components.
+The Digestive System Course consists of both basic and clinical science components.
 The digestive system presents and familiarizes the student with the basic vocabulary, principles and techniques that are the focus of the study and treatment of digestive system medicine.
-The skills learned during this system will be of value to the future Osteopathic Physician regardless of specialty interest or future practice setting.
 This course instructs the student on normal structure and function as well as diagnosis and treatment of common digestive disorders and pathology.
-Teaching modalities include lectures, case studies, directed study and interactive case-based labs which provide interactive and case-based learning and application of knowledge to patient care.
+Teaching modalities include lectures, podiatric related case studies, directed study and interactive case-based labs with the application knowledge to patient care.